RhinelandStudy/ob_pipeline/README.md

 # olfactory bulb segmentation pipeline

-This repository contains a Nipype wrapper for the olfactory bulb segmentation tool or T2 weighted images available at [/Deep-MI/olf-bulb-segmentation](https://github.com/Deep-MI/olf-bulb-segmentation).
+This repository contains a Nipype wrapper for the olfactory bulb segmentation tool for T2 weighted images available at [/Deep-MI/olf-bulb-segmentation](https://github.com/Deep-MI/olf-bulb-segmentation).

 If you use this wrapper please cite: